 The grill was unresponsive, but it got where I was coming from.

 Did I do extensive research before I got started?
 Nah.
 I caught some directions on the internet but was quickly disheartened by the full metal shop that had been required to modify one dude’s gas grill.
 I scrolled through the comments and pieced together a better plan.

 The technical requirements to smoke a piece of meat are fairly simple.
 You need a place where your wood chips can smolder and smoke.
 You need a place for the meat that is both far from direct heat while also bathed in the redolent magic billowing from the wood.
 And you also need some way to know your temperature is low and even.

 A typical gas grill is not set up this way.
 At least mine wasn’t.
 I knew that in terms of the meat, I could place it on one side of the grill with the elements under it off.
 I knew that the other side of the grill element could heat the chips and that the differentiation of heat between the sides would cause convection and move the smoke over the meat.

 What I did not have was a temperature gauge or a “smoker box” for the chips.
 This is what the dude from the internet had spent his time bending and welding.
 But some crafty genius suggested a drywall mud pan would work just as well.
 I went to the hardware store.

 On my trip, I also acquired a round grill thermometer, some new lava rocks to replace the filth that occupied the bottom of my grill, and some apple chips for my first out.
 All told?
 It was under $50.
 Try to find a smoker for that.
 Actually don’t.
 You can’t.
 Fuck you for even considering it.

-Here are the steps for turning your old gas grill into a smoker:
+Here are the steps for turning your old gas grill into a homemade smoker:

 - Clean the inside of your grill of any fat that might flare up or cause rancid flavors while you smoke.
 This may require elbow grease, dirtiness, scraped knuckles, and a sour puss while getting it done.